aexol-studio/react-native-ts-carousel-library/README.md

 #### optional:

+- autoScrollInterval - scroll interval,
 - pagination - determines if the pagination should be displayed,
 - title - set to true if you want to display the title,
-- carouselHeight - number,
 - backgroundStyles - styles for the carousel background,
 - imageWrapperStyles - styles for the image wrapper,
 - titleWrapperStyles - styles for the title wrapper,
 - titleStyles - title styles,
-- paginationStyles - styles available: dotSize, dotColor, indicatorColor, top, bottom, right, left.
+- paginationStyles - styles available: dotSize, dotColor, indicatorColor, top, bottom, right, left,
+- landscapeImage - set to true if you have horizontal oriented images.